Thomas-Bard/network-server-asm/README.md

 Note :
 I know about the warnings that say "register size blah blah blah", I don't care, I just wrote somewhere something like
     mov [smth], byte al
 I did it for readability purpose.
-You don't like it, I don't care
+You don't like it, I don't give a single everloving fuck about what you think